 - Version: appears if there is more than one version of the object

-- Access permissions: allows the owner to limit access to an object to a specific number of registered users or entities in the Phaidra database
+- Access Rights: allows the owner to limit access to the object to Phaidra's registered users or entities.

-- Collection editor: comes up for “collection” objects, and allows the user to delete elements from such collections.
-Objects can be added to a collection using the “bookmark” function
+- Collection Editor: comes up for “collection” type of object, and allows the user to remove elements from the collection.
+Objects can be added to a collection using the “bookmark” function.

-- Create/modify relationships: for creating relationships between objects
+- Edit cross-references: for creating relationships between objects.

-- Bookmarks: allows the user to add an object to a bookmark list.
+- Bookmark: allows the user to add an object to a bookmark list.
 Bookmark lists are used to create collections (see the Bookmark list page).

-Objects can be uploaded to one or two destinations (servers).
+Objects can be uploaded to one of two destinations (servers).

 - Phaidra Production, to make your objects public: https://phaidra.cab.unipd.it